OH Ohio Unemployment EligibilityUpdated May 23, 2017 Unemployment

 Now compare your average weekly wage to the maximum payment for the number of allowable dependents.
 You will receive the higher of the two amounts.

-How do I file for unemployment benefits in Ohio?
+How do I file for Ohio unemployment benefits?

 As soon as you become unemployed, you need to file a claim for benefits.
 Your claim begins on the Sunday of the week that you file.
-If you delay in filing by more than a week, then you will not receive benefits for that week.
+If there is a delay in your Ohio unemployment claim filing by more than a week, you will not receive benefits for that week.

-You can file a claim either online or by telephone.
+You can file a claim either online or through the Ohio unemployment phone number.

 To file a claim online, go here.
 You can file a claim online 24 hours a day, 7 days a week.
 If you don’t have access to a computer, you can go to a local library or to a OhioMeansJobs center where computers are available for you to use.
 To find your nearest OhioMeansJobs center, go here.